 The overall $8 billion top-to-bottom rebuild of LaGuardia will tear down and rebuild nearly every passenger terminal and gate, providing new state-of-the-art 21st century facilities, while also building an entirely new roadway network on the airport.

-The robust first half numbers were helped by a strong lead-in to the traditionally busy summer travel season.
-In May and June, for example, LaGuardia, JFK and Newark Liberty all posted their highest-ever passenger numbers for those months.
-For the full second quarter 2018 (April to June), Newark Liberty was 9.4 percent higher than the second quarter of 2017, with JFK up 3.6 percent and LaGuardia 2.6 percent ahead of their respective second quarters a year earlier.
+The robust first-half numbers were helped by a strong lead-in to the traditionally busy summer travel season.
+In May and June, for example, LaGuardia, JFK, and Newark Liberty all posted their highest-ever passenger numbers for those months.
+For the full second quarter 2018 (April to June), Newark Liberty was 9.4 percent higher than the second quarter of 2017, with JFK up 3.6 percent and LaGuardia 2.6 percent ahead of their respective second quarter a year earlier.

 New York Stewart International Airport’s passenger numbers ballooned 108 percent in the first half of 2018, compared with the first six months last year.
 Of the roughly 300,000 total fliers, there were more than 130,000 international passengers, largely due to the introduction of service by Norwegian Air to Europe in mid-2017.
 Domestic passenger totals increased more than 19 percent at SWF in the first six months of 2018, compared with the first half of 2017.

 New York Stewart saw 448,323 total passengers last year, a figure likely to be easily eclipsed this year.